-National Health Insurance Law (1994) in Israel and the nursing Profession:
+National Health Insurance Law (1994) in Israel and the Nursing Profession:

-A historical overview
+A Historical Overview

 Abstract

-Background The initiative to legislate a National Health Insurance Law in Israel was first documented in 1925 when Clalit Health Fund, The Biggest Hmo In Israel, suffered its first severe economic crisis.
-The crisis was caused by the socialist approach which formed the basis of Histadrut policy at the time—payment according to ability and treatment according to need.
+Background: The initiative to legislate a National Health Insurance Law in Israel was first documented in 1925, when the Clalit (General) Health Fund, the largest Health Maintenance Organization (HMO) In Israel, suffered a severe economic crisis.
+The crisis was caused by the socialist approach that formed the basis of Histadrut policy at the time—payment according to ability and treatment according to need.
 Thereafter, the topic was alternatively raised and removed from the agenda.
-The economic crisis that again threatened Clalit in the 1990s, the determination to separate between the regulator (Ministry of Health) and the body that supplies health services as well as dissatisfaction with the manner of suppling services—prepared the ground for the legislation of the National Health Insurance Law in 1994.
+When another economic crisis threatened Clalit in the 1990s, the decision to separate between the regulator (Ministry of Health) and the entity supplying health services, alongside dissatisfaction with the manner in which services were being provided, prepared the ground for the enactment of the National Health Insurance Law in 1994.

-Objectives To examine the impact of the enactment of the National Health Insurance Law in Israel on Nursing Profession in Israel
+Objectives: To examine the impact of the enactment of the National Health Insurance Law on the nursing profession in Israel.

-Methods The study was carried out using a historical method and was based mainly on historical documents and studies carried out on the subject in Israel.
-Data collection was based on nurses’ documentations, and reports.
+Methods: The study was carried out using a historical method, based mainly on review of historical documents and previous studies carried out on the subject in Israel.
+Data collection was based on documentation and reports by nurses.

-Results The law was legislated in Israel during a period of health reforms in most developed countries worldwide.
-Often, the motivating factor was the cost of the supply of services.
-Over the course of years, the role of the nurse changed in many of these countries and nurses were given more and more authority so that the burden would be shared, and costs lowered.
-Parallel developments of change in the profession’s self-awareness and academization influenced the nurses’ aspirations for independence and autonomy.
+Results: The law was legislated in Israel during a period of health reforms in most developed countries worldwide.
+Often, the motivating factor was the cost of supplying services.
+Over the years, the role of the nurse changed in many countries, and nurses were given more authority, so that the work burden would be shared, and costs lowered.
+Parallel changes in self-awareness and academization in the profession influenced nurses’ aspirations for independence and autonomy.
 The health reforms provided fertile ground for improving the status and role of nurses in the system.
-These influences also reached Israel, if somewhat delayed and with caution by the system and its partners.
-This article presents the process that developed following the law.
+These influences reached Israel, if somewhat delayed, and viewed with caution by the healthcare system and its partners.
+This article presents the process that developed following passage of the law.

-Conclusions Two axes characterize the change in the professional field: The changing status of the client in the caregiver/client relationship and the influence of the cost-benefit approach characteristic of health systems in the last decades.
+Conclusions: Two axes characterize the change in the professional field: the changing status of the client in the caregiver/client relationship and the influence of the cost-benefit approach characteristic of healthcare systems in recent decades.
 Understanding these trends and implementing practical approaches will facilitate the ongoing advance of the nursing profession in the coming years.

 Introduction

 Nursing is the largest and most dynamic profession in any healthcare system in the world.
-It is recognized as essential and as having an impact on healthcare systems and policy making.
+It is recognized as essential and as having an impact on healthcare systems and policy-making.
 Previous research has examined the extent to which this is the result of deliberate policies, but a systematic review of articles on this subject does not provide evidence that the nursing profession has been involved in creating legislation or the implementation of health laws.
 Promoting policy is a fundamental element of nursing’s social mandate, and has become a core role of nursing organizations around the world.
 However, the discourse has focused primarily on the activities of individual nurses, with little attention paid to the work of nursing organizations in advocating policy.
 Understanding the existing literature is necessary to identify areas that require further research in order to strengthen this critical function.
 A comprehensive review conducted among six databases examined the nature, scope, and range of research on policy promotion by nursing organizations, and yielded 4,731 articles, of which 68 were included for analysis and synthesis.
 The findings indicated that the literature has increased over the years, but most is not empirical (Chiu et al., 2021).